Two weeks ago, I was invited to visit a newly opened dog salon called “A Dog’s Life Pet Salon”.

 The place was new and clean, and Ros and Maisy were really friendly.
 They greeted me by name and I licked them in return 😉

-Here was my groomer, Mo, blowing me dry after a good bath.
-Mo used to work in Hong Kong, and he was trained and certified in the States.
+My groomer, Mo used to work in Hong Kong, and he was trained and certified in the States.
 This explains why he was showing mama more creative ways to cut my hair.
 As a conservative pup, I was praying mama didn’t choose anything too edgy.
 Lucky for me, mama was equally traditional and stuck to the usual westie cut for my face!
 As for the body, Mo recommended to shave me down due to my skin condition so that it could “breathe”.
 How does that work?!

 Mama also spoke with the senior groomer there who recommended mama a series of eight spa treatments that he concocted himself with natural herbs.
 Apparently, many people swear by it!
-Unfortunately, the treatments need to be done every three days.
-Mama is still considering it.
+The hassle is that the treatments need to be done every three days.

 What mama liked about this place was that Ros and Maisy are dog owners themselves, and are able to identify with customers who share similar issues with their dog’s health and behaviour.
 It’s definitely a place where you can feel at home.